BobRandomNumber/ComfyUI-HunyuanVideo_Foley/README.md

 This node loads the main diffusion model and all necessary conditioning models (SigLIP2, CLAP, Synchformer) into VRAM.
 These models are cached for fast subsequent generations.
 -   **Inputs:**
     -   `model_path_name`: The model folder you created.
+    -   `foley_checkpoint_name`: A dropdown to select which main model checkpoint to use (`.pth` file).
+Allows switching between the base and XL models.
 -   **Outputs:**
     -   `FOLEY_MODEL`: The loaded models, ready to be passed to the sampler.